Alberta Highway 22: Cochrane

 Highway 22 serves as Cochrane's main north–south artery.
-Upon entering Cochrane the two lane highway passes though a major signalized intersection at Fireside Gate/James Walker Trail before dipping down into the Bow River Valley (with an southbound uphill passing lane) before meeting another signal light at George Fox Trail.
+Upon entering Cochrane the two lane highway passes through a major signalized intersection at Fireside Gate/James Walker Trail before dipping down into the Bow River Valley (with an southbound uphill passing lane) before meeting another signal light at George Fox Trail.
 It then crosses the Bow River on a 2 lane bridge.
-Upon reaching the other side of the river it passes though three more signal lights at Griffin Road, Quigley Drive and Bow Valley Trail (Highway 1A) in short succession (the later is currently being replaced with an interchange).
+Upon reaching the other side of the river it passes through three more signal lights at Griffin Road, Quigley Drive and Bow Valley Trail (Highway 1A) in short succession (the later is currently being replaced with an interchange).
 It then proceeds up a hill (with a northbound uphill passing lane) out of the river valley before meeting one final signal light at Sunset Drive.
 Shortly afterwards Highway 22 exits the city.

 Central Alberta

 Immediately after leaving Cochrane Highway 22 passes the Hamlet of Cochrane Lake and then an important intersection with Highway 567.
 From there it continues north to the Village of Cremona and then meets Highway 27 at another T intersection.
 After jogging west it reaches Sundre where it once again turns north to Caroline.
 After another short westward jog the highway crosses the Red Deer River and heads north to Rocky Mountain House where it runs a short concurrency with Highway 11.
 From there it continues north to Highway 39 where it jogs west for the fourth time crossing the North Saskatchewan River and reaching Drayton Valley.
 It continues north from Drayton Valley and reaches Highway 16 (Yellowhead Highway) at Entwistle approximately 85 km west of Edmonton.

 After a 8 km westbound concurrency with Highway 16, it continues north to cross Highway 43 in Mayerthorpe and ends 7 km north of the town at Highway 18.